metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_integration_platform_v1_manifest.md

 Optional:

 - `base_image` (String) a base image that can be used as base layer for all images.
-It can be useful if you want to provide some custom base image with further utility softwares
+It can be useful if you want to provide some custom base image with further utility software
 - `build_catalog_tool_timeout` (String) the timeout (in seconds) to use when creating the build tools container image Deprecated: no longer in use
 - `build_configuration` (Attributes) the configuration required to build an Integration container image (see [below for nested schema](#nestedatt--spec--build--build_configuration))
 - `maven` (Attributes) Maven configuration used to build the Camel/Camel-Quarkus applications (see [below for nested schema](#nestedatt--spec--build--maven))